kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Request Priorities

-Nuke is fully asynchronous and performs well under stress. ``ImagePipeline`` distributes its work on [operation queues](https://developer.apple.com/documentation/foundation/operationqueue) dedicated to a specific type of work, such as processing and decoding.
+Nuke is fully asynchronous and performs well under stress. ``ImagePipeline`` distributes its work on ``TaskQueue`` instances dedicated to a specific type of work, such as processing and decoding.
 Each queue limits the number of concurrent tasks, respects the request priorities, and cancels the work as soon as possible.

 Cancelling an ``ImageTask`` frees its associated network and CPU resources immediately.
 Thanks to coalescing, the underlying work is only cancelled when all requests sharing it have been cancelled — so cancelling one request doesn't affect others loading the same image.